 Standardization is necessary in order to keep the fast-paced logistics industry moving like clockwork.
 Boxes need to fit on-top of one another like tetris blocks, so that they can be packed quickly and efficiently.

 It also means that you’ll always know exactly what you’re getting, and never have to worry about measuring up a container yourself.
-A 40ft container will always be the same length, width and height, no matter where you get it, or who you get it from.
-This makes everyone’s lives easier.

 What is a dry shipping container?